 3 days a week: Average is $545.
 Ranges from $175 to $1,422 per month.

 2 days a week: Average is $279.
 Ranges from $150 to $410 per month.

 The Houston Independent School District (ISD) offers free, full-day pre-kindergarten to eligible 3 and 4 years olds across 166 elementary school locations in Houston.
 Preference for available slots is first given to 4 year olds.
 You can check out the eligibility criteria here for the free program.
 If you do not qualify for free pre-k, there is also a tuition-based option at these same schools.
 If all eligible students are enrolled, and slots remain open, you can apply for a tuition-based spot.
 The program costs $630.56 per month, for 9 months.
 You can see more FAQs on tuition-based options here.

-Most common daycare and preschool fees in Houston
+What are the most common daycare and preschool fees in Houston?

 Top 3 fees